Writing a Story: Why, When, Where, Who, What, How, and a Bunch of Other Questions and Answers

 Why write stories?

-A Product Owner rarely cares that you've added a button to submit an order unless the code is also there to process the order, take payment and add the order to the database: they care about being able to place an order, not how the ordering system was implemented.
+A Product Owner rarely cares that you've added a button to submit an order -- not unless the code to process the order, take payment, and write it to the database is also there.
+They care about being able to place an order, not about how the ordering system was implemented.

-Stories form a complete, deliverable unit of work that can be used to communicate project progress to the business.
+Stories form a complete, deliverable unit of work.
+They give you a way to communicate project progress to the business in terms the business actually understands.

-Stories make it easier to commit to work for the sprint: the complexity of a feature can be estimated and based on that the Scrum team can tell if they can complete the story in the current sprint.
+Stories also make it easier to commit to work for a sprint: you can estimate the complexity of a feature and, based on that, the team can tell whether they can realistically finish the story in the current sprint.

-Stories generate conversations: they help specify the behaviour of a feature so the Scrum team knows what they're aiming for.
+Stories generate conversations.
+They help specify exactly how a feature should behave, so the team knows what they're aiming for.

-Stories make it easier to focus: if a team knows they've committed to delivering a story about placing an order then they're not going to work on adding a user feedback system (or if they do then they can be gently steered back to the goal they committed to during Sprint planning).
+And stories help you focus.
+If the team has committed to delivering a story about placing an order, they're not going to wander off and build a user feedback system.
+(And if they do, they can be gently steered back to the goal they committed to during sprint planning.)

 When should a story be written?

-Since feature requests arrive all the time it's useful to have a regular meeting for writing and estimating stories so I suggest a short meeting at the end of each Sprint to handle the the work that arrived during that Sprint.
-This meeting is likely to last less than an hour.
+Feature requests arrive constantly, so it's useful to have a regular meeting for writing and estimating stories.
+I suggest a short session at the end of each sprint to handle the work that arrived during that sprint.
+This meeting will typically last less than an hour.

-At project start-up you'll have more features to estimate than you normally would.
-Take two or three meetings of between one and two hours to do this.
+At project kick-off, you'll have more features to estimate than usual.
+Plan two or three meetings of one to two hours each to get through the initial backlog.

-It's always handy to have more stories than are in the current Sprint as if the team finish their chosen stories early they can choose to accept more work for that Sprint.
+It's always handy to have more stories ready than just what's in the current sprint -- if the team finishes early, they can pull in additional work.

-Try not to disturb the team too much: writing stories is great, but working software is more important.
+But try not to overdo it.
+Writing stories is valuable, but working software is more important.

 Where should stories be written?

-There's not really much to this answer: you want to be undisturbed with the Product Owner while you're writing stories.
-Find a room away from the work area or possibly go to a coffee shop.
+Nothing complicated here: you want somewhere you can focus with the Product Owner without interruptions.
+Find a quiet room away from the work area, or head to a coffee shop.

 Who should write a story?